2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-gcp.md

 ### Small datasets from your local machine

 For small datasets that can be uploaded from your local machine, e.g. laptop or PC, you can generate a temporary access token on the hub to upload data to the GCP bucket.
+Keep this token safe and do not expose it publicly on a shared system.

 1. Set up a new software environment on your *local* machine